burningwave/core/README.md

 <br/>

 ## Executing code with BodySourceGenerator
-For first way we must create a **ExecuteConfig** by using the within static method **forBodySourceGenerator** to which must be passed the **BodySourceGenerator** that contains the source code: after that we must pass the created configuration to the **execute** method of CodeExecutor as shown below:
+For first way we must create a **ExecuteConfig** by using the within static method **forBodySourceGenerator** to which must be passed the **BodySourceGenerator** that contains the source code with the parameters used within: after that we must pass the created configuration to the **execute** method of CodeExecutor as shown below:
 ```java
 package org.burningwave.core.examples.codeexecutor;